nbryn/privugger/README.md

 # White-box analysis:
-My code can be found here:
+My code can be found in privugger/white_box
-ast_types.py: privugger/transformer/PyMC3/ast_types.py
-Transformer: privugger/transformer/PyMC3/transformer.py
-ModelBuilder: privugger/inference/model_builder.py

 # The following demonstrates how to use my method like described in my paper: